vlocityinc/newport-design-system/docs/DevelopmentSetup.md

     If you have any auth errors here, make sure the file `~/.m2/settings.xml` has your valid nexus tokens.
     If you don't have a `~/.m2/settings.xml` see this setting up maven doc: https://git.soma.salesforce.com/modularization-team/maven-settings/blob/master/QuickStart.md or this one here: https://git.soma.salesforce.com/modularization-team/maven-settings

-9. Run this watch command so that when you modify files, they are picked up by core:
+9. Run this watch command so that when you modify files, they are picked up by core (for best results picking up changes, run the app in an incognito browser):

 ```sh
  yarn watch:core